 - Count on Trip Cancellation/Interruption Insurance, Auto Rental Collision Damage Waiver, Lost Luggage Insurance and more

 See additional details for Chase Sapphire Reserve®

-This card is perfect for those who travel and eat at restaurants regularly, but aren’t scared off by a $450 annual fee, which is partly offset by an annual $300 travel credit.
-If you’re ready to take the plunge, this card rewards you by letting you Earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That converts into $750 — 50% more value for your points — that you can redeem for airfare, hotels, car rentals and cruises booked through the Chase Ultimate Rewards® website.
+This card is perfect for those who travel and eat at restaurants regularly, but aren’t scared off by a $550 annual fee, which is partly offset by an annual $300 travel credit.
+If you’re ready to take the plunge, this card rewards you by letting you earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That converts into $900 — 50% more value for your points — that you can redeem for airfare, hotels, car rentals and cruises booked through the Chase Ultimate Rewards® website.

-3X points on travel immediately after earning your $300 travel credit.
-3X points on dining at restaurants & 1 point per $1 spent on all other purchases. $0 foreign transaction fees.
-Alone, it’s not as good as what’s offered by the Citi Prestige® Card, but those points are more lucrative as they carry 50% more value when redeemed through Chase Ultimate Rewards® and used for travel.
+Earn 3X points on travel immediately after earning your $300 travel credit.
+3X points on dining at restaurants including eligible delivery services, takeout and dining out & 1 point per $1 spent on all other purchases.
+Alone, it’s not as good as what’s offered by the Citi Prestige® Credit Card, but those points are more lucrative as they carry 50% more value when redeemed through Chase Ultimate Rewards® and used for travel.
 It also has a broad definition of travel, including airline tickets/fees, rideshares like Uber or Lyft, public transportation, tolls, car rentals, lodging and cruises.

 Like its competitors, the Chase Sapphire Reserve® comes with a free Priority Pass™ Select airport lounge membership and up to $100 Global Entry or TSA Precheck enrollment credit.

 Your points can be transferred 1:1 toward several major airline and hotel loyalty programs — this includes JetBlue, Aer Lingus, Air France/KLM, British Airways, Iberia, Singapore Airlines,